yejii/help-center/en/basic.md

 2. Identify a meeting room you need by availability indicator, seat count and price.

 > Administrator can change all meeting room settings, such as seat count, price, and minimum booking time.
-> Administrator doesn't need credits or money to make a booking.
+> Administrator or moderator doesn't need credits or money to make a booking.

 3. Select the meeting room and find a free slot on the timeline.
 4. Press `Book` and fill in booking details.
 Keep in mind that the booking time should be equal or higher than the minimum booking time set by administrator.